nour-farhat/PennyPlanner/README.md

 # Project Description:

-PennyPlanner is a user-friendly application designed to help students meticulously monitor their expenditures through personalised categories.
-This tool empowers users to effortlessly manage their budgets, paving the way for them to achieve their savings objectives.
+PennyPlanner is a user-friendly application designed to help students meticulously monitor their expenses through personalised categories.
+This tool empowers users to effortlessly manage their budgets, allowing them to achieve their savings objectives.
 This application was developed using the PyCharm integrated development environment (IDE).
 The primary challenge encountered revolved around ensuring the user-friendliness of the application and making the code easily understandable for third parties.
 Looking ahead, our aspirations include integrating a robust user interface with enhanced functionalities and increased personalization.

 # Requirements: